 There were no significant changes in the nature of the activities of the Group during the year.

 6. Review of Operations

 6.1 Highlights

-During the financial year Vision Australia Limited continued to fulfil its mission of supporting people who are blind or have low vision to live the life they choose, with a particular focus on supporting our clients in a difficult and highly changeable COVID-19 environment.
+During the financial year Vision Australia Limited continued to fulfil its mission of supporting people who are blind or have low vision to live the life they choose.